 To Bury the Lede?
 Or Not to Bury the Lede?

 You may have heard the term “burying the lede” in writing circles.
-A lede is the opening statement in a news story that gives you the lowdown on what the story’s about; as shown in this example from the BBC News website (lede shown in red box):
+A lede is the opening statement in a news story that gives you the lowdown on what the story’s about; as shown in this example from the BBC News website:

 Newspaper writers need to make a good impression in their lede, putting the main points front and centre so the reader can decide whether they’d like to read more.
 “Burying the lede” however is when a journalist starts a story by writing about an angle of secondary importance to your average reader, only to mention the truly important stuff later.

 So how do we apply this to copywriting?
 Observe how news writers drip-feed information throughout their stories and where they drop their bombshells.
 This is usually near the start of a story – journos and copywriters alike know to grab attention with the most attractive, appropriate points first because our attention spans are pretty low.

 Think – what means most to the reader?
 Copywriting can get away with a little bit of lede burying here and there – think of the ways landing pages build and build until you reach the price, or how you think an infomercial is going to end when they drop a “wait there’s more – you actually get 3 for the price of 1!”.
 Tune yourself in to how newspapers and copy pace their information throughout, stating the important points at just the right time for the best impact.

 When you look at the language that journalists use, it’s usually quite direct and easy to read.
 You’re unlikely to find flowery language in a newspaper.
 Copywriters are generally allowed a little more creative license, but immediate understanding of what’s being conveyed is paramount in both styles of writing.

 Both kinds of writers need to put things in a clear, direct, and understandable way without overblown, verbose language so everyone reading understands and nobody gets left out – especially when writing for a B2C audience.
 Comprehension and clarity of your message is key.